 Webex has some things in common with Microsoft Teams.
 Like Microsoft Teams, it is a part of a line of products designed for teams.

-It has a dashboard and messaging function.
-It also has a Teams feature that allows you directly message team members or create spaces to manage your team communication and work.
+It has a dashboard and messaging function that allows you directly message team members or create spaces to manage your team communication and work.

 Webex's commitment to diversity and inclusion is noteworthy.
 With the real-time translation add-on, you can enable live translation by selecting one of the 13 spoken languages for your meeting or webinar to be translated into more than 100 other languages in closed captions.